phpMussel/phpMussel/readme.txt

  1. PRE-RAMBLE

  < Excerpt from phpmussel.php >
- phpMussel version 0.1 (main script by Maikuolan, signatures by ClamAV).
+ phpMussel version 0.1a (main script by Maikuolan, signatures by ClamAV).
+ Last Updated (phpMussel, this version): 21st September 2013.

  Special thanks to ClamAV for both project inspiration and for the signature files that this script utilises, without which, the script would simply not exist, or at best, would have very limited value.
+ Default signatures included with this version of phpMussel derived from mainlined signatures version 55 ("main.cvd"), released 17th September 2013.
- Both ClamAV and the latest copy of its (not modified for phpMussel) signatures can be found at: http://www.clamav.net/lang/en/
+ Both ClamAV and the latest copy of its (unmodified) signatures can be found at: http://www.clamav.net/lang/en/

  Special thanks to Zaphod and Spambot Security for giving the project a home via hosting and forums. http://www.spambotsecurity.com/forum/index.php

  Special thanks to all those supporting the project, and to you, for using the script.

  Also..
 To anyone else that I should be mentioning that I haven't.
 I felt that I should probably include something like this (special thanks notice) in the